 MCC is a great value.
 Our tuition is one of the lowest in the area - about 1/3 that of public four-year schools and a tiny fraction of private colleges.
-We offer many ways to pay plus a tuition payment plan to make it even easier to afford college.
+We offer many ways to pay, plus a tuition installment plan to make it even easier to afford college.

 Tuition and fees are subject to change without notice.
+Fees effective Fall 2022:

 The following school districts are considered in-district:

-- Most recent Personal Property Tax statement (available through your local county assessor's office)
+- Most recent personal property tax statement (available through your local county assessor's office)

 - Proof from assessor's office which includes the above home address and the public school district